WWE brand extension: Championships

+Free agents

+Within WWE, wrestlers who are not assigned to a brand are regarded as free agents.
+In storyline, this allows them to freely appear on any program without any special arrangements, such as by invitation (such as a Raw wrestler appearing on SmackDown or a SmackDown wrestler appearing on Raw).
+Newly signed wrestlers to WWE's main roster who are not immediately assigned to a brand are regarded as free agents until they sign with a brand.
+Some wrestlers are granted free agency depending on their status, usually high-level part-time performers.
+For example, after John Cena began appearing less and less on account of his movie roles, becoming a part-time performer, he became a permanent free agent in 2017 until his retirement in 2025.

 Similar concepts

 Although mostly regarded as a WWE concept, brand extensions have also occurred in other professional wrestling promotions.
 In the 1990s, then-President of World Championship Wrestling (WCW) Eric Bischoff proposed a brand extension between WCW and the popular New World Order (nWo) stable, which would have seen the group expand in scope and the production of nWo-branded programming; this concept was scrapped due to budgetary concerns.
 However, in 1997, an nWo-exclusive pay-per-view, Souled Out, was held.
 A year later in 1998, WCW began co-branding all of its pay-per-view events under the "WCW/nWo" banner, a practice that continued into 1999.

-In the mid-2000s, New Japan Pro-Wrestling introduced a brand extension which divided their roster into two sub-brands: Wrestle Land and Lock Up; around the same period fellow Japanese promotion Kaientai Dojo promoted two sub-brands for their roster, Get and Rave.
+In the mid-2000s, New Japan Pro-Wrestling introduced a brand extension which divided their roster into two sub-brands: Wrestle Land and Lock Up; around the same period, fellow Japanese promotion Kaientai Dojo promoted two sub-brands for their roster, Get and Rave.
 In 2013, AAA launched a brand extension that split their roster into two sub-brands, Evolución and Fusión.

 A similar concept to WWE's brand extension is currently utilized by the Japanese promotions CyberFight, which promotes three distinct sub-brands, and Gleat, which also promotes three sub-brands.
 Following the acquisition of Ring of Honor (ROH) by All Elite Wrestling (AEW) founder Tony Khan in March 2022, ROH and AEW are operated independently with separate rosters and championships while both are under Khan's ownership.
 In 2023, AEW launched a soft brand extension between its Dynamite and Collision programs, which saw select wrestlers featured exclusively on one of the two shows for a select period of time; this was mostly abolished after CM Punk (who was almost exclusively featured on Collision) was fired for his legitimate backstage incident with Jack Perry at that year's All In event.